 The stock markets around the world continued to quietly churn higher in the 3rd quarter.
-Somewhere, the phrase “the most hated bull market in history” was coined to describe the steadily upward trajectory of this bull market that began in March of 2009.
+Somewhere, the phrase “the most hated bull market in history” was coined.
+This describes the steadily upward trajectory of this bull market that began in March of 2009.
 Though slightly overvalued, its valuation still falls within a range where its future direction is impossible to predict.
 With the possibility of stimulative actions by the federal government and the lack of significant inflation in wages or prices, the markets, absent of any outside shocks, may continue along its positive path.
-The only “asset class” that might be in a bubble is cryptocurrencies like bitcoin so we thought we would review.
+The only “asset class” that might be in a bubble is cryptocurrencies like bitcoin.
+For this reason, we thought we would review them for you.

 Bitcoin and Tulips